 Sixth Form at SGS provides the perfect opportunity to combine academic study or work with a breadth of interests, such as sport, music, drama and outdoor pursuits.
 The plethora of activities undertaken outside the classroom not only strengthen a CV or UCAS application, but more importantly shape how each student develops their character during their time in the Sixth Form.

 There are many new extra and super curricular opportunities in which Sixth Formers can take part and often lead.
-These include creating and maintaining a viable business with Young Enterprise – our teams are regularly successful at regional level and, in 2017, our team were national finalists; debating world issues and proposing policy changes at the Model United Nations conferences and month long expeditions to locations such as Borneo, Vietnam, Rwanda, Peru and Bolivia to assist local communities and experience all the country has to offer.
-Our 2019 Sixth Form expedition saw fifty of our students visit Madagascar.
+These include creating and maintaining a viable business with Young Enterprise – our teams are regularly successful at regional level and, in 2017, our team were national finalists; debating world issues and proposing policy changes at the Model United Nations conferences and month long expeditions to locations such as Borneo, Vietnam, Madagascar, Honduras and Bolivia to assist local communities and experience all the country has to offer.

 On Wednesday afternoons, our Sixth Formers take part in the Games programme or Voluntary Service.
 We believe it is important for all within the Sixth Form to continue to take part in these activities central to their personal development and well-being.